Enslaved: Odyssey to the West: Gameplay

-During the game Tripitaka, or "Trip", who must be escorted and protected as they travel, accompanies Monkey.
+During the game Tripitaka ("Trip") who must be escorted and protected as they travel, accompanies Monkey.
 He has a device attached to his head linked to Trip.
 This device, called a slave headband in the game, requires Monkey to keep Trip alive.
 Should she die he will as well.
 In some instances just going too far away from her can result in the same fate.
-Trip can help Monkey overcome obstacles at times by performing certain actions involving her technical skills like hacking into a computer.
-Players can command Trip to use her different skills.
-For instance, she can scan the surrounding area revealing hazards such as land mines or mechs on standby, and project a temporary hologram as a decoy to draw the enemy's attention away from Monkey.
+Trip can help Monkey overcome obstacles at times by performing technical skills like hacking into a computer.
+Players can command Trip to use her different skills like scanning the surrounding area revealing land mines or mechs on standby, and project a temporary hologram as a decoy to draw the enemy's attention.
 Players can also order Trip to hide behind covers or regroup with Monkey.
-Having no combat ability of her own, Trip is vulnerable in instances where she is attacked by enemies.
+Having no combat ability of her own, Trip is vulnerable to attacking enemies.
 Her only defense is an EMP blast, which she can use to temporarily stun enemies threatening her.

-Other than combat, the gameplay focuses heavily on platforming where Monkey can scale and leap across the ruins throughout the game.
+Other than combat, the gameplay focuses heavily on platforming where Monkey scales and leaps across the ruins throughout the world.
 Some areas and platforms will collapse shortly after use, requiring faster scaling before Monkey potentially falls to his death.
-Trip plays a part in the platforming sections of the gameplay, making some sections of platforming akin to puzzle-styled forms of gameplay.
-In other instances where Monkey can make jumps/climbs, Trip needs to be thrown to the other side or ride on his back.
-In some sections of the game Monkey and Trip are separated so the player cannot use her abilities.
+Trip plays a part in the platforming sections of the gameplay, making them akin to puzzle-styled events.
+In other instances where Monkey makes jumps/climbs, Trip needs to be thrown to the other side or ride on his back.
+At times, Monkey and Trip are separated so the player cannot use her abilities.